Patrick Dils: Acquittal

 On 21 April 2001, the Court of Revision quashed Dils' conviction but refused to release him pending a retrial.
-On 20 June 2001 a new trial opened before the Assize Court of the minor Marne.
+On 20 June 2001 a new trial opened before the juvenile Assize Court of the Marne department.
 Francis Heaulme appeared as a witness, but he refused to take responsibility for the double murder, despite the suspicions against him.
 On 29 June 2001, the court sentenced Dils to twenty-five years imprisonment, to everyone's surprise.
 The journalists had already prepared their articles announcing his acquittal, at the time the Advocate General had expressed his personal belief: according to him, Dils could not be the culprit, he would not have had time to commit the crime.
 Convicted again, Dils had ten days to appeal.

-The third trial in the Assize Court minors Rhône opened on 8 April 2002.
+The third trial, in the juvenile Assize Court of appeal of Rhône department, opened on 8 April 2002.
 The law now allowed the trial to be held in public.
 The majority of public opinion was in favour of Dils, who appeared with a new look, without sunglasses and relaxed.
 Francis Heaulme was heard again, with prosecution testimony against him.
 Witnesses said they saw him covered in blood the day of the incident, which he confirmed himself at the bar, claiming to have fallen off his bike.
 For the first time, Dils spoke of the torments he endured in prison; he was beaten, mocked and raped.
 He returned to his very detailed confession, which was one of the only pieces of evidence pointing to Dils' guilt.

 It is still unclear exactly why Dils first accused himself at the beginning of the case.
 Evidence was produced by the police, showing that Dils did not have time to commit the crime: the children died around 17:00, while Dils was back home until about 18:45.
-On 23 April 2002, the General Counsel did not charge or sentence him, the jury deliberated for a few hours and Dils was acquitted on 24 April 2002.
+On 23 April 2002, the General Counsel did not charge or sentence him, the court deliberated for a few hours and Dils was acquitted on 24 April 2002.
 He was released from jail the same evening.
 The families of the victims were disappointed, convinced that the court had released a murderer.